 Before we can set biblical dating boundaries, we have to accept that letting God guide our relationships is a good thing.
 Popular culture teaches a “me first” mentality.
 Everything should be done because it feels good or makes us happy.
 But this teaching is in direct opposition to what God says.

 The Bible tells us we were made in God’s image.
-We have the capacity to love, show mercy, act justly and be gracious towards each other.
+We have the capacity to show true love, show mercy, act justly and be gracious towards each other.
 When we put ourselves above others, this minimizes—sometimes negates—our ability to love.

 Letting God Guide Your Relationship Principle 1